gallantries/video-library/docs/events/mtb-ngs/program.md

               link: https://swisstph.zoom.us/j/84656236451

   day3:
-    title: "Day 3: Evolutionary epidemiology: using phylogenetics to understand DR emergence and Mtb transmission"
+    title: "Day 3"
     description: |
       We are ready to analyse drug resistant patterns, draw phylogenetic relationships or identify recent transmission among the isolates we have sampled in our population.
 Before delving into the analysis of the genomes we would like to share with you some notions important to the inference of direct transmission and to the interpretation of drug resistant patterns.
+    day3-1:
+      title: "Evolutionary epidemiology: using phylogenetics to understand DR emergence and Mtb transmission"
     trainings:
       - icebreaker:
         - prompt: "What is your favorite dish (food or drink)?
 Bonus points for recipes!"